afrdt/Ventriloquist-Ontology/README.md

 ## Installation
 1. Install most recent version of [python](https://www.python.org)
+2.
-2. Once python is install type in the following command in your terminal `sudo pip install virtualenv`
+3. Once python is install type in the following commands in your terminal
+4.

+`sudo pip3 install virtualenv`

-3. Clone this repository
+6. Clone this repository
-4. In your terminal, navigate to this repo
+7. In your terminal, navigate to this repo
-5. In the same terminal type and enter the following sequences of commands
+8. In the same terminal type and enter the following sequences of commands

 `python3 virtualenv env`

 `source env/bin/activate`

-`pip install pdfminer.six`
+`pip3 install pdfminer.six`

 `mkdir output`